FaDrYL/CSNote/Theory_of_Computation/Recursively_Enumerable.md

 A language is recursively enumerable (RE) if there exist a TM such that `Accept(T) = L`.
 For the string outside the language, the TM may be `reject` or `loops forever`.
-(Main difference between RE an R)
+(Main differences between RE an R)

 Also known as, **Turing recognizable**, **Type 0** (in CNF).